 Frequently Asked Questions

-Whether this is your first time attending one of our shows or you are a veteran, here are a couple of questions that may help enhance your experience of a Shakespeare-in-the-Park production.
+Whether this is your first time attending one of our shows or you are a long-time supporter, here are a couple of questions that may help enhance your experience of a Shakespeare-in-the-Park production.

 How much does it cost?

-All of our shows are free of charge, however, we do accept donations, should you choose to do so.
-It really helps us to keep giving quality theatre accessible to all.
+All of our shows are free of charge!
+That said, we do gratefully accept donations.
+Every donation helps us to keep making quality theatre accessible to all.
 You can donate by cash, cheque or credit card, onsite or online.

 Do I need a ticket?